 QMetrix works with multiple technologies for integrated reporting and planning and below are a few worthy of consideration:

-- Adaptive Insights a cloud-only platform known for strong planning and office of finance reporting capabilities.
+- Workday Adaptive Planning (formerly known as Adaptive Insights) is a cloud-only platform known for strong planning and office of finance reporting capabilities.
 Quick to implement and easy to use, it provides a fast and powerful tool to manage reporting and planning.

 - IBM Cognos Analytics and Planning Analytics are highly customisable reporting, planning and forecasting applications available as on-premise or cloud deployment.
 They are end-to-end collaboration tools incorporating comprehensive analytics and reporting as well as a powerful planning capability.